bananya-ml/BitGPT/README.md

 BitGPT is an attempt at including the best practices of building a language model, while providing the user with as much accessibility and flexibility as possible.
 The 1-bit version is adapted from the paper
 [The Era of 1-bit LLMs: All Large Language Models are in 1.58 Bits](https://arxiv.org/abs/2402.17764), originally created for the [LLama model](https://github.com/meta-llama/llama).

-Like Andrej's tutorial, the model currently contains only a minimal decoder-only architecture (instead of an entire transformer), however, I hope to add some missing elements (like [RoPE](https://arxiv.org/abs/2104.09864)), OpenAI's BPE encoding and other possible components to integrate the best components of the current open-source models.
+Like Andrej's tutorial, the model currently contains only a minimal decoder-only architecture (instead of an entire transformer), however, I hope to add some missing elements (like [RoPE](https://arxiv.org/abs/2104.09864)), and other possible components and techniques to integrate the best performing parts of the current open-source models.
 The project is divided into organised categories, for both easy comparison and understanding.
 Each present (and hopefully, any future) subdirectory will usually contain a `model.py`, defining the architecture, and a `train.py`, a script used for training the model.

 The training script will allow you to train everything from a model with as little as 50k parameters to ones over 1B parameters.